The Exam comprises two components; written and practical

 - the causes of cervical cancer, with an emphasis onthe role of HPV

 - principles of screening programmes with an emphasis on cervical screening programmes

 - laboratory processing and handling of cervical cytology samples

 - common infections and incidental findings identified in cervical screening samples

-- the common histology and types of cervical cancer
+- the common histology of SIL and types of cervical cancer

 - relevant European guidance relating to cervical screening programmes

 The above list is not exhaustive, but indicates the wide range of knowledge required for candidates for this examination.
 Standard text books will cover much of this, but web based resources such as:

 Reading of cytology journals, such as Cytopathology, can also help.
 See :http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1365-2303